adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/concepts.md

 that are available is different for each provider and additional claims may be available.
 It is possible to configure Azure AD to return groups, for example.
 Check the output of the  `/.auth/me` endpoint to determine which claims are available.

+!!! info
+    The automatic claim tags are only included when authenticated with a supported authentication provider.
+If you are using Custom Authentication, you must also use a custom WebAPI controller to do push registration if you wants claims based on your authentication.

 A claim name can resolve to multiple claim types.
 For example, `$(aad.name)` resolves to the following claims: